nokia/krm-functions-catalog/documentation/content/en/function-catalog/create-setters/v0.1/_index.md

    - For an array node, checks if all values match with any of the array setters.
 4. Adds comments to the fields matching the setter values using setter names as parameters.

->?
-If this function adds setter comments to the fields for which you didn't intend to parameterize, you can simply review and delete/modify those comments manually.
+> If this function adds setter comments to the fields for which you didn't intend to parameterize, you can simply review and delete/modify those comments manually.

 <!--mdtogo-->

-?> If this function adds setter comments to fields for which you didn't intend to parameterize, you can simply review and delete/modify those comments manually.

 ### Examples